Hennops Hiking Trails: Hiking Guide

 The start of the trail

-Once you’ve arrived at the car park area (GPS Coordinates), you make your way to the Hadeda Camp site to pay the entrance fee.
-There is ample of parking available.
-Once you’ve paid the fees, they’ll indicate to you the start of the trail.
+Once you’ve arrived at the car park area (GPS Coordinates), you go to the Hadeda Campsite to pay the entrance fee.
+There is ample parking available.
+Once you’ve paid the fees, they’ll indicate to you the start of the hiking trail.
 You’ll also receive a map showing all the trails.
 All the trails start at the same point, which is at the first river suspension bridge crossing.

 Take note: You’ll receive an entrance arm band that has the emergency numbers on it (which I thought was a good touch.)